-Today, we are here with Guy Waslake – the Founder of Lavanda which is a tech startup based in London.
-We wanted to ask and learn more about the journey of the business, the iterations they have made within their company, tech tools they are using in their daily tasks, and so on…
+Today, we are here with Guy Waslake, the Founder of Lavanda, a tech startup based in London.
+We wanted to ask and learn more about the business journey, the iterations they have made within their company, the tech tools they are using in their daily tasks, and so on…

 Watch the documentary